Saheba-T/Sidney_Crosby/scripts/data_analysis.md

 points as the previous season and less points than the next season when he played less games in both.

-Now we are going to look at the number of points scored per game pace which is a better metric to use than the total number of points.
+Now we are going to look at the number of points scored per game pace, which is a better metric to use than the total number of points.
 It gives a clearer idea of the player’s productivity and consistency as it takes the number of games played into account.